Today's Articles

 They raised 13 children; the couple and several of their sons and daughters sang and played wind and stringed instruments all over New England.
 They formed a complete band in their family.
 They were employed to play at assemblies in Portland, Maine, Boston, Massachusetts, and other large cities and towns, as well as commencement exercises at several New England colleges.
 Barzillai Lew died in Dracut on January 18, 1822, and was buried in Clay Pit Cemetery.
 Years later, Dinah Bowman Lew petitioned and received a pension from the Commonwealth of Massachusetts for her husband's military service in the American Revolution.
 His Pawtucketville farm went to his sons.
 In 1912, at the age of 91, Elizabeth Freeman Lew recounted in an interview with the Lowell Sun: "The house where I live was, one of the houses which in slavery times, formed one of the underground railroads where runaway slaves would come for shelter and protection on their way to Canada.
 Those were terrible times."

 Adrastus and Elizabeth Lew had five sons and one daughter.
 James moved to Cambridge, Massachusetts, formed a popular dance band, and served as the music advisor to the Cambridge School Committee.
 William and Fred opened a successful dry-cleaning and dyeing business in Lowell.
-1874 William married Isabell Delaney of Virginia and had four children: Harry, Theresa, Marion, and Gerard.
+1874, William married Isabell Delaney of Virginia and had four children: Harry, Theresa, Marion, and Gerard.
 After graduating from Pawtucketville Junior High School, Harry Lew entered the family's dry-cleaning and dyeing business.
 He was recruited to join Lowell’s Pawtucketville Athletic Club "P.A.C." of the New England Professional Basketball League and was the first to integrate professional basketball in 1902.
 In 1943, musician Duke Ellington wrote a piano piece in honor of Barzillai Lew.
-It is believed that Ellington learned about Barzillai Lew from his high school teacher, historian Carter G. Woodson at the Armstrong Manual Training School, Washington, D.C.
+Ellington is believed to have learned about Barzillai Lew from his high school teacher, historian Carter G. Woodson, at the Armstrong Manual Training School, Washington, D.C.

 To Have a Military Career